SuchiraD/LinkedList/README.md

 There are three ".c" source files.
-Each file implement three lists separately.
+Three type of lists are implemented separately in each file.

-We assumed that N and M are not changing(since the assignment does has fixed values for N and M).
+Since the optimum number of sample sizes are less than 110 we have chosen the sampleSize as 110 We assumed that N and M are not changing(since the assignment does has fixed values for N and M).

-Hence the user only have to input "mMember, mInsert, mDelete" respectively(separated by space or new line).
+The user only have to input "mMember, mInsert, mDelete" respectively(separated by space or new line).

 "linkedList_serial.c"
 ----------------------